yegor256/tacit/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/tacit/blob/master/LICENSE.txt)

-**Tacit** is a primitive CSS framework for dummies, like myself, who don't know anything about web design but want their web services to look eatable.
+**Tacit** is a primitive CSS framework for dummies, like myself, who don't know anything about graphic design but want their web services to look eatable.
 All you need is to add this line to your HTML5 layout:

 ```html